hsiboy/middleman/README.md

 the exchanged data for analysis or verification.
 When running as a stub for the end point it can be configured to serve a given HTTP response header, status-code and or body combination.
-Great for testing the SPOF in your front end.

-There is a control panel and API to display the captured interactions.
+There is a control panel and API to configure and display the captured interactions.

 Middleman is useful in manual and exploratory and automated testing.

 <a name="MiddleMan Quick Start"></a>